jamie120/MS2-Soma-Post-Production-Services/README.md

         * Price Estimate section - Move text 'price estimate' to become a section header.
         * Remove service finder link from service page - no longer required.

+    10. Rates Page - Display a table as default when the user visits the page.
+(Standard Mastering Table set as default)

     10. Add favicon to site - which will add a small icon next to the url within users browsers.